manasavesala/Portfolio-React/README.md

 ## Description

-_A satic website for portfolio using react._
+_A website for portfolio using react basics._

 ## Outline Diagram